Noah-Huppert/discord-azure-boot/README.md

 Allows trusted Discord users to start and stop Azure virtual machines.
 Useful if you are running a game server on Azure and want to allow friends to turn on the server.
 This bot also automatically shuts down servers after all users leave the voice chat (only if a user initially requested it turned on).

 # Setup
+## Configuration File
+Make a copy of `config.ex.js` named `config.js`.
+Edit this `config.js` file with your own values, make sure not to commit it to git.

+The comments in the example file provide details about each configuration field.
+Additionally the [Azure Cloud setup](#azure-cloud) and [Discord setup](#discord) sections provide details about how to setup and find these values.

 ## Azure Cloud
 Setup an Application in your Active Directory: